IVSoftware/wpf-context-menu/README.md

 > How to overcome this effect?

-If I understand your code, you may want to hook the `ContextMenuOpening` event of the `DataGrid` and either mark it `Handled` or not, depending on the value of `IsAdvancedMode`.
+If I understand your intent, you may want to hook the `ContextMenuOpening` event of the `DataGrid` and either mark it `Handled` or not, depending on the value of `IsAdvancedMode`.
 Marking it `Handled` will prevent the context menu from showing.

 ___